 There are a few exceptions, such as some nature reserves and restricted areas, but the right to roam applies to some 90 percent of Finland’s landmass, so there’s plenty of space for you to camp pretty much wherever you like.

-Some lake beaches even have free basic facilities for campers, such as toilet blocks, simple sinks, barbecue grills and swimming jetties.
+Some lake beaches even have free basic facilities for campers, such as toilet blocks, simple sinks, swimming jetties and barbecue grills – they’re not as good as the natural gas grills you’d use at home, but you can still cook up a storm.
 All you have to do is turn up with a tent, settle in and watch the stars appear in the dark skies above.